zoometh/thomashuet/profiles/oxford/team/thomas.md

 - will attend:
     - a IT learning training: "[Presentations: Improving your online talks](https://www.it.ox.ac.uk/event/presentations-improving-online-talks)" (this afternoon);
     - a 4-mornings training in the Ashmolean Museum "[Eloquent Things: teaching using objects](https://www.socsci.ox.ac.uk/event/eloquent-things-teaching-using-real-objects)" (next Tuesday to Friday, 10am-1pm)

+#### week 8

+- attended the Linked Pasts VIII Symposium, a ARIADNEplus/COST action organised by the ADS in York, 29th Nov- 1st Dec
+- gived a talk in Durham,